devrich78/upPIC/README.md

 YES - please note that the [[:](http://GitHub.com/devrich78/upPIC/).[:](http://GitHub.com/devrich78/upPIC/)] ASCII logo is one of my trademarks as of January 1st, 2015 -- HOWEVER; you may all use the [[:](http://GitHub.com/devrich78/upPIC/).[:](http://GitHub.com/devrich78/upPIC/)] logo anywhere and in any way you wish ___as long as___ you do ___not___ disrepect it/me/this_project/other_contributors_to_this_project/GitHub/etc and I ask that you also provide a link back to this GitHub repository or my website.

 Many thanks for your support on that and because of your continued support, I plan to always keep upPIC free for everybody!

-___Why do you keep adding abbreviations ( abbr ) in your text, it's odd ?___

-The reason is for completeness and also to help me rememeber certain new abbreviations I have learned such as "repo" for meaning a "GitHub.com Repository".

-Primarily I have been doing this for years as per my background in support and techinal writing.
-It helps new comers to programming and other fields to more quickly become famililar with new/common abbreviations that would help them better understand their fields of interest.

-I'll try to avoid doing it too much as to not annoy anyone.

-__Why do you have so many spelling mistakes here and there ?__

-I'm a tech, not an english professor.
-Although this is something that I work at improving, occasionally a spelling error still occurs here and there.
-Please bare with me and I'll try to correct them as I find them :-)